New Jersey Sex Crime Attorneys

 Sexual offenses in New Jersey include:

 - Lewdness (indecent exposure)

 - Internet sex crimes, including online solicitation of a minor and possession of child pornography

 - Statutory rape (sex with a person under the age of consent)

 In New Jersey, the age of consent is generally 16.
-However, where the person accused is in a position of power (such as a teacher, step-parent or doctor), the child must be 18 to consent to sexual acts.
+New Jersey does allow an exemption for minors close in age engaging in consensual sex.
+However, when the other party is in a position of power (such as a teacher, step-parent or doctor), the child must be 18 to consent to sexual acts.

 Anyone convicted as a sex offender since October 31, 1994, or anyone who was serving a sentence for a sexual offense on that date, must register with their local police department under New Jersey’s Megan’s Law.
 Juvenile sex offenders must register like adults, and sex offenders convicted in other states must register within 10 days of moving to the state, attending school, or working in New Jersey.
 The names of registered offenders are published on the Internet and can limit employment and housing opportunities.